Sukhoi Su-30: Kazakhstan

 Kazakhstan has ordered in total 24 Su-30SM fighters under three contracts.
 It received first four Su-30SMs under the first contract worth of RUB 5 billion in April 2015.
 A second contract for eight aircraft was signed in December 2015.

-First two aircraft of the second order were delivered in December 2016 and another two in December 2017.
+The first two aircraft of the second order were delivered in December 2016 and another two in December 2017.
 The third order for 12 more aircraft was approved in August 2017 and eight aircraft were ordered in May 2018.
-Last four aircraft of the second contract were delivered in December 2018.
+The last four aircraft of the second contract were delivered in December 2018.
 It had 12 Su-30SMs in service as of December 2018.

 Armenia

 In January 2016, then Armenian Defense Minister Seyran Ohanyan mentioned that Russia had discussed the possibility of supplying Su-30 fighters to Armenia during a four-day Russian-Armenian intergovernmental commission on bilateral military-technical cooperation.
 Armenia has ordered four Su-30SMs in February 2019, with deliveries expected to begin in 2020.
 The country plans to acquire additional Su-30SM aircraft, according to the Armenian Defense Minister David Tonoyan.

 On 27 December 2019, Armenia has received all four aircraft ahead of schedule.
 The aircraft landed at the Shirak Airport during a visit of Armenian Defense Minister David Tonoyan and Chief of the General Staff of the Armenian Armed Forces Artak Davtyan.
 In August 2020, negotiations were under way to acquire a new batch of Su-30SM fighters, according to Armenian Defense Minister David Tonoyan.

 In March 2021, Nikol Pashinyan, Prime Minister of Armenia, confirmed that Armenia bought Su-30SM fighters without missiles package from Russia.

 These aircraft were left unused in the 2020 Nagorno-Karabakh war as a result of the purchase of aircraft without missiles.
+On September 16, 2024, Armenia reached out to India for assistance in procuring Astra missiles for their Su-30s.
+Assistance was also being sought from HAL for their expertise in upgrading the Su-30.

 Belarus

 In February 2016, Russia and Belarus concluded a preliminary agreement regarding to the export of an undisclosed number of Su-30s to Belarus.
-On 20 June 2017, during the Le Bourget international air show, Belarus signed a contract to purchase 12 Su-30SMs under a deal worth US$600 million.
-Originally to be delivered in 2018, Western embargoes on components delayed delivery, with the first four aircraft arriving at Baranovichi Air Base in November 2019, with four more planned to arrive to 2020 with deliveries completed in 2021.
+On 20 June 2017, during the Le Bourget international air show, Belarus signed a contract to purchase 12 Su-30SMs under a deal worth US$600 million and were originally planned to be delivered in 2018.
+Western embargoes on components delayed delivery, with the first four aircraft arriving at Baranovichi Air Base in November 2019, with four more planned to arrive to 2020 with deliveries completed in 2021.
+8 additional Su-30s were scheduled to arrive in 2024.

+Russian invasion of Ukraine

+On 13 July 2024, a Russian Shahed drone entered Belarusian air space without authorization.
+A Belarusian Su-30 was sortied to intercept the drone.
+The drone eventually crashed in western Belarus, 60 miles west of Minsk.